 As well as shops, bars and restaurants, Wapping Wharf also showcases some brilliant artwork by very talented creatives.
 Located between the harbourside and Prince Street you’ll find Arnolfini, Bristol’s International Centre for Contemporary Art.
 Since 1961, Arnolfini has been a pioneer of interdisciplinary contemporary arts, presenting an ambitious, eclectic programme of visual art, performance, dance, film and music, carefully curated to appeal to a range of audiences.
 There is also Spike Island, which showcases lots of new and exciting art, and is home to a community of over 70 artists, designers, makers, artist-led organisations and creative businesses, right by the harbourside.

 At Wapping Wharf you can take your pick from some of Bristol’s finest and independent burger purveyors.
 Referred to as the Home of The Hog, Pigsty, serves up banging burgers and sensational sides and snacks all day.
 Choose from a range of generously filled burgers such as the Whole Hog, filled with slow roasted pork belly surrounded by crackling served with cider apple sauce, slaw, baconnaise, served in a toasted milk bun.
 Pigsty offer more porky delights containing sausages and pulled pork, as well as Scotch eggs with unbelievable yolks inside.
 Also check out National Burger Award Winner, Squeezed, where you can enjoy a double or single burger alongside fries and freshly squeezed lemonade.
 One burger even includes Worcestershire aioli!
-The Pickled Brisket is also worth a visit.
+Plus, hot dog lovers can head to Dog Town, a collab between Wapping Wharf residents, Squeezed and Beer Necessities.

-At Cargo 1 and 2 down at Wapping Wharf you will find a vast selection of food and drink outlets, plus shops, to visit.
+At Cargo 1 and 2 down at Wapping Wharf you will find a vast selection of food and drink outlets to visit.
 There is so much choice here, that will definitely have to return again to sample some more.
-There are a range of cuisines here including Asian dishes from Woky Ko and Seven Lucky Gods, Greek street food at The Athenian, Mexican food by Cargo Cantina, Spanish food by Gambas, Caribbean food from Calypso Kitchen and Middle-Eastern dishes from Jigaraki, to name a few.
+There are a range of cuisines here including Asian dishes from Seven Lucky Gods, Greek street food at The Athenian, Mexican food by Cargo Cantina, Spanish food by Gambas and Middle-Eastern dishes from Jigaraki, to name a few.
 Plus, in true harbourside style, you can enjoy proper fish and chips from Salt & Malt.